what it takes to be a successful brand ambassador

-To be a successful one: Learn how to understand a target audience: their desires, problems, as well as internal, external, and philosophical needs.
+To be a successful Brand Ambassador: Learn how to understand the target audience: their desires, problems, as well as internal, external, and philosophical needs.

-Next, leverage the knowledge to devise the best ways to connect to them.
-(Down to event, post, or message that best resonates with the target consumer).
-And formulate a strategy and an action plan.
+Next, leverage this knowledge to devise the best ways to connect with them.
+(Down to the event, post, or message that best resonates with the target consumer).
+Formulate a strategy and an action plan based on this knowledge.

 9. Feedback management